BitLabs Unity SDK

 The callback's parameter is a string with a JSON Array of Survey objects.
 It would be empty if no surveys exist(i.e. there are unanswered qualification questions).

-The implementation we have of the callback is just one of many.
-We just used JsonUtility to deserialise the Json Array into an Array of Surveys.
-But since JsonUtility doesn't deserialise Json Arrays, we had to create a SurveyList class as a Wrapper for the Array.
-However, you can use any implementation you have to deserialise the JSON array into an array of Surveys.
+JsonUtilityto deserialise the Json Array into an Array of Surveys.
+But sinceJsonUtilitydoesn't deserialise Json Arrays, we had to create a SurveyList class as a Wrapper for the Array.
+However, you can use any implementation you have to deserialise the JSON array into an array ofSurveys.

 Reward Callback

-You can use .SetRewardCallback() to receive callbacks to reward the user.
+You can use .SetRewardCallback() to receive callbacks to reward the user

-This callback is invoked when the user leaves the Offer Wall, and the payout is the total reward the user got since the Offer Wall is opened until it is closed.
+SetRewardCallback()any time after initialisation.
+Previous callbacks are replaced when calling this method again.- This callback is invoked when the user leaves the Offer Wall, and the payout is the total reward the user got since the Offer Wall is opened until it is closed.

+We highly recommend using server-to-server callbacks instead!
+Please do not use this in apps where the user can withdraw real currency, as it might be exploitable.
 However, if your app stores user data locally and does not sync with a server, this would be an option to still use BitLabs to reward your users.

-Parameters - Add Tags to receive in your callbacks
+Parameters - Add Tags

 You can use .AddTag() to pass additional parameters to the OfferWall.